 This training is conducted once per year at New Bolton Center.
 For details, please contact Valerie Perez at 215-646-6652 or by sending email to: firstname.lastname@example.org

-This training program provides a comprehensive overview of safe work practices in a chemical intensive engineering research laboratory.
-Topics include lab emergencies, chemical storage and handling, use of fume hoods, hazard assessment techniques and protective equipment.
-The use of high hazard chemicals and gases such as hydrofluoric acid, piranha solution and anhydrous ammonia will be discussed.
-This course familiarizes students with Penn's Chemical Hygiene Plan and Chemical Waste Management Programs.
+Introductory training for Physical Science Faculty, Staff & Students (Chemistry, Engineering, Physics & Material Science) who have not previously attended lab safety training at Penn and who work in laboratories where chemicals and other research hazards are present.
+Provides a comprehensive overview of safe work practices in research laboratories.
+Topics include lab emergencies, chemical storage and handling, use of fume hoods, hazard assessment techniques, and protective equipment.
+Some common high hazard materials and processes in physical laboratories will be discussed.
+This course familiarizes trainees with Penn's Chemical Hygiene Plan.
 (Note: This program does not include Radiation Safety and does not meet the Radiation Safety training requirement.)

 Pre-registration through Knowledge Link is requested.
 Penn ID is required for sign-in.
 Please arrive early.
 Sign-in takes place during the first FIVE minutes of the course.
 No admittance to the course after sign-in is closed.
-A Certificate of Completion will be granted at the end of the training session.
-Only those individuals who sign-in and receive the Certificate will be given credit for the course.
+Only those individuals who sign-in will be given credit for the course.

 This is a web based course required for all laboratory employees who have previously attended one of EHRS' introductory instructor led courses on Lab Safety.
 This course is required every other year.
 Topics include chemical risk assessment, recommended work practices, engineering controls and personal protection as well as an update of waste disposal and emergency procedures.
 This training is available online through Knowledge Link.
 Faculty and staff who work with human source materials, HIV or hepatitis viruses must also take the "Bloodborne Pathogens Annual Update every year.